 Please download a 2018 DDPA Nomination Form to learn about the nomination process and how to submit your application.
 To be added to our nomination outreach list, please email Meaghan Barry.

 Mrs. Edwin G. Fischer

 Ms. Lisette Prince

-Since its inception 11 years ago, the Doris Duke Preservation Awards have raised over $400,000 to support historic preservation.
+Since its inception 12 years ago, the Doris Duke Preservation Awards have raised over $400,000 to support historic preservation.
 Doris Duke’s radical vision, on the founding of NRF in 1968, was to rescue and restore Newport’s oldest houses.
-The awards, which provide crucial support to NRF’s continued efforts in advancing historic preservation activities, is named in her honor.
+The awards, which provide crucial support to NRF’s continued efforts in advancing historic preservation activities, are named in her honor.

 Please join us for this important event!